kikihsieh/DragonAdventureBonanza/README.md

     * Added credit modal
     * Added buttons on each level for navigation and help
     * Added exit button to main menu
-    * Modal descriptions at the start of each level, storyline screens
+    * Modal descriptions at the start of each level, storyline screen, victory scene
     * Added level select screen
+    * Integrated Freetype library for text rendering and glm library
+    * Displays for # of torches to light in cave level
     * Displays for health status
     * Autosaving progress
     * Added a loading screen